 - Flight socks (compression stockings) may reduce the risk of leg swelling during flights of four hours or more.
 However, they must be the right size and worn correctly.

 - Store luggage overhead so you have room to stretch out your legs.

 - Do anti-DVT exercises.
 Raise your heels, keeping your toes on the floor, and then bring them down.
 Do this ten times.
 Now raise and lower your toes ten times.
 Do it at least every half an hour or more often if you like.

 - Walk around whenever you can, but at least every couple of hours.

-- Drink plenty of water – this helps accelerate the blood flow.
+- Drink plenty of water or soft drinks – this helps accelerate the blood flow.